euan-smith/t-matrix/README.md

 To get or set the diagonal of a matrix see [diag](#diag).
 ### <a id="guide-matrix-iterables"></a> Iterables
-A matrix is itself an iterable, iterating in a row-major order over all values:
+A matrix is itself an iterable, iterating in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order) over all values:
 ```js
 import * as Matrix from 't-matrix';
 let t=0;